moq-wg/moq-transport/draft-ietf-moq-transport.md

 There are 2 delivery orders:

-In Order (0x1): In Order subscriptions are delivered as fast as possible on a single stream at once, starting with the 'Stream Header Track' header.
+In Order (0x1): Delivers Objects in ascending Group Id, and then ascending Object Id order, as fast as possible.
+Objects are sent on a single stream at once, starting with the 'Stream Header Track' header.
+When an Object or Group is no longer available, the status ({{object-status}}) indicates that.
-When an Object or Group is no longer available, the status ({{object-status}}) should indicate that.
 A SUBSCRIBE_UPDATE could narrow a subscription and it could make sense to skip over ranges of Objects.
 In this case, a publisher MAY reset the existing stream and start sending on a new one, with the same Subscribe ID.
 Publishers MUST NOT skip Objects otherwise.

 Latest (0x2): Objects from the most recent Group SHOULD be delivered first, in ascending Object ID order when possible, unless indicated otherwise by